-Computer Vision and Visual Fatigue syndrome
+Computer Vision Syndrome and Digital Fatigue

 People who spend more than two hours on a computer each day may experience symptoms of Computer Vision Syndrome - also called Visual Fatigue because it is actually not restricted to computer use but crops up in other contexts as well.
 However, with society's ever increasing use of computers, smart phones, tablets and other screen-based media devices, screen time is mostly responsible for the condition.